Washington–Rochambeau Revolutionary Route: Bolton

-The French army continued its march through Connecticut on June 21.
-They went from the camp at Windham past the village of Willimantic, roughly following modern Route 14 and Route 66.
-They proceeded through Columbia and Andover towards the fifth camp site in Bolton.
 The march route proceeded along Route 66 then Route 6 until roughly the northwest corner of Andover.
-The army's fifth camp was located in Bolton Center, but the original road leading there has been unused since the late 19th century and has been overgrown by forest.
+The camp was located in Bolton Center, but the original road leading there has been unused since the late 19th century and has been overgrown by forest.
+A remnant of Bailey Road in Bolton (also on the NRHP) exists as an unpaved footpath and still retains the characteristic stone walls, as well as two original stone culverts.